Truth Lies and Character

 Now that I have all the benefits applied for I will make sure we have the proper business model for the services we provide and the markets we will pursue.
 To accomplish this, I am answer question on the software program then I will give it to a lawyer to review and make sure it will travel from state to state.
 The forms that I completed and the sources for the information to complete them will be posted on Veterans: Business, Benefits and Burial, in detail so you will be working from a correct and completed application.
 I will include every step I took to avoid delays and to try and prove that I should be awarded the benefits I applied for because the proof is in the submitted forms.

-Posted in Badges, Blogging, Blogroll, Business Loans, Citizens, Cold War, Credit cards, Grandchildrens, Journal, Me, Medals, Politics, Race, Ribbons, Veterans, Votes, Writing, contracts, illegal immigrant | Tagged: , , , , | Leave a Comment »
+Posted in Badges, Blogging, Blogroll, Business Loans, Citizens, Cold War, contracts, Credit cards, Grandchildrens, illegal immigrant, Journal, Me, Medals, Politics, Race, Ribbons, Veterans, Votes, Writing | Tagged: , , , , | 2 Comments »

 HAPPY NEW YEAR – 2008